 In optomechanical systems, light pressure causes mechanical resonator (oscillator) vibrations, which in turn control the behavior of the intra-cavity optical mode \cite{pp1}.
 Optomechanical interactions can result in cooling \cite{pp2, pp3, pp4} and amplification of vibrational modes of the mechanical resonator \cite{pp5}.
 At the strong driving on the cavity mode, the multi-photon strong coupling regime is realized and many observed physical phenomena, including optomechanically induced transparency \cite{pp6, pp7, pp8, pp8a}, normal-mode splitting \cite{pp9, pp10}, quantum entanglement \cite{pp11, pp12, pp13, pp13a}, photon blockade effect \cite{pp14, pp14a} and quantum state transfer \cite{pp15, pp16, pp17}, can be understood using a linear description \cite{pp1}.
 Macroscopic mechanical entanglement in two distant optomechanical systems has been investigated in \cite{pp18}.
 A number of papers have been devoted to taking into account nonlinearities (cubic or fourth degree) of mechanical oscillators in optomechanical systems, including the study of the anharmonicity of a quantum oscillator \cite{pp19, pp20}, as well as the study of such effects as the generation of second-order sidebands \cite{pp21}, steady-state mechanical squeezing \cite{pp22}, normal mode splitting \cite{pp23}, optomechanically induced transparency \cite{pp24, pp25}, optomechanical entanglement \cite{pp26} and formation of Kerr and cross-Kerr nonlinearities \cite{pp27, pp27a}.
-Optomechanical systems with a coupling proportional to the squared mechanical displacement have been studied, in which collapses and revivals of mechanical motion in the optomechanical system have been described \cite{pp28, ppAmit}.
+Optomechanical systems with a coupling proportional to the squared mechanical displacement have been studied, in which collapses and revivals of mechanical motion have been described \cite{pp28, ppAmit}.
 It has recently been shown that an optomechanical system without the quadratic nonlinear interaction can also display the collapse-revival effect \cite{ppDozal, ppUrzua}.

-The combination of micron-scale or smaller mechanical resonators with optical resonators and superconducting qubits is currently one of the foundations for the development of quantum devices.
-These devices are unique tools for fundamental experiments at the cutting edge of quantum mechanics.
-The operation of such optomechanical systems is mainly based on the standard linear optomechanical Hamiltonian, where the coupling between the mechanical and optical resonators is linear in mechanical displacements $x$.
-However, the optomechanical interaction is nonlinear in nature from the beginning, and to solve some fundamental problems it is necessary to take into account quadratic ($ x^{2} $) and even cubic ($x^{3}$) \cite{pp29} mechanical displacement interactions.
-Microwave optomechanical experiments performed in the self-oscillation regime have demonstrated that the limit cycle dynamics of such a system is sensitive to nonlinearities in the optomechanical coupling \cite{pp29}.